 How to Adjust the Size

 The scarf is made from the chain row up and the chain row determines the width of the scarf.
 Creating 21 starting chains, makes a scarf that is approx 7” wide.
 To adjust the width, make fewer or more starting chains in multiples of 2 + 1 (meaning that your number of starting chains will be an odd number).

 The height of the scarf is determined by how many rows you complete.
 To adjust the height, make fewer or more rows.

 Please note: This pattern and all images associated with this pattern cannot be copied, shared, altered or sold on your own.
 You are welcome to sell the finished product but please include a link (if online) and reference jototheworld.com.

 Simple Crochet Scarf for Women Video Tutorial

-Watch the step by step video tutorial or keep scrolling down for the written instructions.
-If you have any troubles seeing the video, you can also watch this video on YouTube.
+Watch the step-by-step video tutorial or keep scrolling down for the written instructions.

 Simple Scarf Crochet Pattern Instructions